 Per ANSI/ESD S20.20 and the Garment standard ANSI/ESD STM2.1, there are three categories of ESD garments:

-ESD Category 1: A static control garment without being attached to ground.
+ESD Category 1: A static control garment which it not being attached to ground.
 However, without grounding, a charge may accumulate on conductive or dissipative elements of a garment, if present, resulting in a charged source.

 ESD Category 2: A groundable static control garment, when connected to ground, provides a higher level of suppression of the effects of an electric field from clothing worn underneath the garment.